-The Evergreen Child Development Center serves students, employees and the community with quality child development services.
+The Evergreen Child Development Center, operated by Memorial Health System, serves students, employees and the community with quality child development services.
 The Center is licensed to serve 64 children, ages six weeks through age five years.
 The building includes four classrooms, an event room for indoor play, fenced lighted outdoor play areas, kitchen and staff offices.

-- The Center is licensed by the State of Ohio. - The Center is accredited by the National Association for the Education of Young Children. - The Center is a Step Up to Quality Four Star rated program. - The 7,500 square foot building opened in 2003. - The Center's hours are 6:45 a.m. to 6:00 p.m.
-Monday through Friday. - For more information about the Center's services, call 740.568.1920.
+- The Center is licensed by the State of Ohio. - The Center is accredited by the National Association for the Education of Young Children. - The Center is a Step Up to Quality Five Star rated program. - The 7,500 square foot building opened in 2003. - The Center's hours are 6:30 a.m. to 6:00 p.m.
+Monday through Friday. - For more information about the Center's services, call 740.885.5671.